Usage and implementations

 Data Coding Guidelines

 Business Rules in the AIXM context are complex constraints, such as dependencies between the values of different attributes (sometimes in different classes), detection of ‘out of range’ values, mandatory properties for class of objects, etc. These are not included in the UML model and do not appear in the XML Schema, being provided as a pool of rules from which a community of interest can select and agree on the rules that are relevant for their implementations.
+For example, the ICAO AIP Data Set coding guidelines will be supported by a profile of the AIXM Business Rules, which enables the provision of an AIP Data Set Validation Service.

 In addition to the encoding of "static" aeronautical data (such as data contained in AIP and charts), AIXM 5.1 and further versions also enable the digital encoding of the "dynamic" information contained in NOTAM, SNOWTAM and other similar messages.
 This is known as the "Digital NOTAM" project and it is based on the following specifications: